cowrie/cowrie/INSTALL.md

 **Note**: All commands are run as root.

 ### Step 1: Install dependencies
-First install system-wide support for Python virtual environments and other dependencies.
+Install system-wide support for Python virtual environments and other dependencies.
 Actual Python packages are installed later.

 On Debian based systems: